PDelak/DragonTail/README.md

-## CoGeCs - Low level language for JIT
+## DragonTail - Low level language for JIT

 Currently language supports only few primitives that can be used to build higher level language features